bergio13/GSoC-2025/README.md

 To demonstrate the functionality, I recreated classic ABM examples inspired by the Python library for agent-based models **Mesa**.
 These included the **Boltzmann Money model** and the **Wolf-Sheep model**.
 The Boltzmann model was chosen to serve as the main tutorial for the new `ReinforcementLearningABM` type, providing a clear guide for new users.

-The results clearly show the impact of the learned policies.
-You can see the distinct difference between agents moving randomly and agents using a learned policy in the videos below.
+The results clearly show the impact of the learned policies on agent behavior.
+The Boltzmann money model's objective is to reduce wealth inequality among agents.
+In the visualizations below, an agent's wealth is represented by its color: the closer to dark red, the poorer the agent, while the closer to dark green, the richer.

+The videos distinctly illustrate the difference between agents with random movements and those using learned policies.
+The agents using RL learn to transfer wealth more efficiently, which leads to a more equitable distribution over time.

 **Agents Moving Randomly:**